Staying physically and mentally active during the COVID-19 pandemic

 20 fun ways to entertain children

-With schools still closed and social distancing and shielding rules in place, keeping children of all ages entertained is a challenge.
+With many schools still closed or only partly open, keeping children of all ages entertained is a challenge.
 Don’t despair – there are plenty of fun, low-cost and free activities you can have up your sleeve.
 Here are our top tips and ideas on how to keep them busy, calm and happy during this testing time.